akulaiev/RT/README.md

 # RT
 Take on the previous RTv1 project with lots of added, more advanced features.
-Because RT is a group project, below listed only the bonuses, implemented by me.
+Because RT is a group project, below are listed only the bonuses, implemented by me.

 # Project features
 • Ambiance light